adrianduric/xai4iml/README.md

-# XAug - Explanation Augmentation
+# XAI4IML - Explainable Artificial Intelligence for Improved Machine Learning Performance

 This repository contains code and other material related to the XAug master's thesis project.